perez987/Intel-AX210-wifi6-on-macOS-Sonoma/README.md

 <img width="740" src="img/AX210 Hackintool.png">
 </p>

 **Note about macOS 14.4**: Apple has changed parts of the Wi-Fi stack.
-For this macOS you must get AirportItlwm v2.3.0 for Sonoma 14.4.
+For this macOS you must get AirportItlwm v2.3.0 for Sonoma 14.4. itlwm.kext 2.3.0 works fine.

-**Note about macOS 15 beta**: itlwm.kext 2.3.0 + Heliport work fine but AirportItlwm.kext 2.3.0 for 14.4 doesn't.
+**Note about macOS 15**: itlwm.kext 2.3.0 + Heliport work fine but AirportItlwm.kext 2.3.0 for 14.4 doesn't.

-All kexts are avalilable in the [releases](https://github.com/OpenIntelWireless/itlwm/releases) page.
+All kexts are available in the [releases](https://github.com/OpenIntelWireless/itlwm/releases) page.

 Heliport app is part of the OpenIntelWireless project, you can get it in the [releases](https://github.com/OpenIntelWireless/HeliPort/releases) page.